wp-spaghetti/wp-vite/.github/CONTRIBUTING.md

-# Contributing to WP Env
+# Contributing

-Thank you for considering contributing to WP Env!
+Thank you for considering contributing!
 This document outlines the process for contributing to this project.

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Development Workflow